 Nationals of certain countries require a visa to enter Croatia, even if only for a short term visit.
 To see if you need a visa to travel to Croatia, go here.
 For nationals of these countries, you can apply for a visa online here.

 If you plan to stay in Croatia longer than what is allowed for your nationality as a tourist, you’ll need a residence permit.

-Before going to the MUP (police station) to apply for a residence permit, make sure you know which permit you qualify for and the requirements for the permit.
+Before going to the Ministarstvo unutarnjih poslova aka “MUP” (police) to apply for a residence permit, make sure you know which permit you qualify for and the requirements for the permit.